 Cookies and Cream Ice Cream

 - 2 cups heavy cream (divided)

 - 2 large egg yolks

 - 12-14 Oreos (or more if you wish)

 - In a medium saucepan placed over medium heat, add the half-and-half and 1 ½ cups of the heavy cream.
 Add sugar and salt and whisk until dissolved.

 - While the cream mixture heats, add 2 egg yolks to the remaining ½ cup of heavy cream, whisking to combine.
 When the cream is hot, slowly ladle some of the hot cream into the cream and egg yolks, whisking continuously.
 This tempers the eggs.

 - Then slowly pour the egg yolk mixture into the hot cream mixture, while whisking.
 Cook over medium-low heat until slightly thickened, being careful not to boil the cream mixture.

-Strain the mixture into a heat-proof bowl.
+- Strain the mixture into a heat-proof bowl.
 Cover with plastic wrap, pressing the plastic wrap directly on top of the cream mixture.
-Refrigerate until completely chilled.
+Refrigerate until chilled, 1-2 hours.

-Transfer the churned ice cream to a freezer-safe container and stir in the crushed cookies.
+- Transfer the churned ice cream to a freezer-safe container (Note 1) and stir in the crushed cookies.
 Freeze until firm, approx 3-4 hours.